- What is a Public Defender?

 hire a private attorney.

-Answer: Attorneys from the Public Defender Office
+Answer: The Public Defender's Office

-represent adults and juveniles charged with misdemeanor and felony
+represents adults and juveniles charged with misdemeanor and felony

 Answer: Although it is subject to change, currently

 Shasta County has established the value of legal services to be sixty

 dollars ($60) per hour.
 This does not include associated costs (e.g.,

 investigative services, expert witnesses, travel and lodging costs for

 witnesses, etc.).
 Whether or not an individual appointed to the Public

 Defender's Office will have to reimburse the county for any costs associated

 with his or her case is strictly determined by the Court at the end of